 TTM: trailing 12 months

-Rolls-Royce Holdings plc operates as an industrial technology company worldwide.
-It operates in four segments: Civil Aerospace, Power Systems, Defence, and ITP Aero.
+Rolls-Royce Holdings plc operates as an industrial technology company in the United Kingdom and internationally.
+The company operates in four segments: Civil Aerospace, Power Systems, Defence, and ITP Aero.
 The Civil Aerospace segment develops, manufactures, and sells aero engines for large commercial aircraft, regional jet, and business aviation markets, as well as provides aftermarket services.
 The Power Systems segment provides high-speed and medium-speed reciprocating engines, and propulsion and power generation systems for the marine, defense, power generation, and industrial markets.
 The Defence segment offers aero engines for military transport and patrol aircraft applications; and naval engines and submarine nuclear power plants, as well as aftermarket services.
 The ITP Aero segment engages in the design, research and development, manufacture and casting, assembly, and testing of aeronautical engines and gas turbines.
 It also provides maintenance, repair, and overhaul services for regional airlines, as well as business aviation, industrial, and defense applications.
-Rolls-Royce Holdings plc was founded in 1884 and is headquartered in London, the United Kingdom.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.